 - Allow for Enough Thawing Time - Turkeys are big and take a long time to defrost.
-The U. S. Department of Agriculture (USDA) recommends thawing the bird either in the refrigerator (one day for every four to five pounds), immersed in cold water (30 minutes per pound), or in the microwave according to the manufacturer's instructions.
+The U. S. Department of Agriculture (USDA) recommends thawing the bird either in the refrigerator (one day for every 4 to 5 pounds or 1.8 to 2.3 kilograms), immersed in cold water (30 minutes per pound), or in the microwave according to the manufacturer's instructions.
 Never leave a turkey out to thaw at room temperature [source: USDA].

 - Remove the Innards - Whole turkeys come with either one or two packets, which include the neck and giblets.
 They'll be concealed in the cavities front and back.
 Be sure to take them out when you prep the bird.

 - Don't Stuff the Bird - Stuffing the turkey is a time honored tradition, but it also makes it harder to cook a succulent bird when you have to cook it long enough to heat the stuffing, too.

 Turkey is a mild flavored meat that lends itself well to extra seasonings.
 You can do this a number of ways.
 When you add flavor with moisture, you help to increase the chances that the breast meat will stay nice and juicy through the cooking process.
 You can add juices by injecting the turkey with a mixture of ingredients, like butter, water and honey.
 There are special injecting needles available that make this an easy proposition.
 You can also add juices and flavor by soaking the turkey in a brine solution.
 This is an immersion bath of salt water and sugar to which you add spices.
 If these options seem like too much work, you can always just slather some herbed butter under the skin around the breasts and anywhere else you can reach.